◆ Five consecutive matches without runs

 Speaking of Sawada, he said, "I think it's an issue for this fall, and also for next year and beyond, so I want to make it fast and drop.
 I'm going to work hard to achieve that."
 He has been working on developing a "fast and dropping fork" since last fall, and in an interview on January 26th, he said, "I've pretty much got the image in my head, and the games are starting from here, so I want to try it out quickly and see how it goes.
 I think the batter's reaction is everything, so I want to keep a variety of things in mind as I go along."

-During practice games, the pitch speed may not be displayed on the video because the game is played at a local stadium.
-He said he wanted to throw fork at around 140 km/h, but I wonder if he is actually throwing it at a speed around that range.
+In practice games, especially in local ballparks, the pitch speed may not be displayed on the video.
+He mentioned wanting to throw fork at around 140 km/h; is he actually throwing it at around that speed?

 "I don't think it's coming out yet. fastball are a little slow right now, so that's why they're slow," he said quietly.

 Still, in the practice game against Hiroshima on February 18th, he threw 11 pitches in the first inning, 10 of which were fastball.
-In Konosuke Tatsumi, he closer to runs the first inning with a swing struck out from the first ball 2 strike to the fourth pitch fastball.
+Konosuke Tatsumi has closer one inning to runs, such as finishing off with a swing struck out on the fastball from the first ball and 2 strike to the fourth pitch.

 When asked if he has been able to throw the ball the way he envisions, he simply said, "It's the bare minimum."
 But even though he says it's the "bare minimum," the results are coming.